The Best True 4K Dash Cams 2026, And How To Spot Fakes

 Other features: GPS, Wi-Fi, lock file button, 3″ screen

 70mai is the dash cam brand of the well-known Chinese company, Xiaomi (think mobile phones).
-They have been producing low-cost dash cams for many years now, and have gained a reputation of being one of the most reliable low-cost brands.
+They have been producing good quality dash cams for many years now, and have gained a reputation of being a reliable mid-price brand.

-While the A800S won’t give you the same video quality as the more higher-end products listed above, its video quality is nevertheless acceptable for its price of around $100 (without the extras).
+While the A800S won’t give you the same video quality as the more advanced products listed above, its video quality is quite acceptable for a price around $100 (without the extras).

 Available extras include a CPL filter (~$10) and hard-wiring kit (~$15).
 When hard-wired to the car’s fuse box, the camera can run in impact-triggered parking mode when the engine is off.
 It does not support buffered parking mode.

 The A800S comes with GPS, Wi-Fi, and a lock file button.
-It also has a 3″ screen on the rear.
+It also has a 3″ screen on the main unit.

-A downside of this camera is that it uses a battery instead of a capacitor, making it less heat resistant than its competitors.
+Just like the A810, it uses a battery instead of a capacitor, making it less heat resistant than a camera with a capacitor.

 Fake 4K Dash Cams